IBM-Cloud/docs-services/services/Bondevalue/index.md

 ## Using BondEvalue APIs

 You need an API access token to receive data from BondEvalue APIs.
-To request an API access token, please follow the steps below:
+To request an API access token, use the following steps:

-- Register and login to your account on Bondevalue
+1. Register and login to your account on Bondevalue
-- From the dropdown menu in the top-left corner of the page, click on the “Instructions to use API” option as shown below.
+2. From the dropdown menu in the top-left corner of the page, click on the “Instructions to use API” option as shown below.
-- Once the link is clicked you will be provided with a 16-character token which is required to access the APIs.
+3. After the link is clicked you will be provided with a 16-character token which is required to access the APIs.

 ## Using the Daily Price API